neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 ```

 But I didn't want unstyled radio buttons sitting at the top of every page.
-As it turns out, HTML forms support clicking `<label>` elements to select the corresponding input field,[^label]
+HTML forms support clicking `<label>` elements to select the corresponding input field,[^label]
-and the input control doesn't need to be located anywhere near the label!
+and the input control doesn't need to be located anywhere near the label.

 [^label]: This functionality is particularly useful when filling out forms
 on extremely small viewports, where tapping the tiny checkboxes is infeasible.